Additional

 - inspect generated HTML pages and built React output without leaving the task

-- test live websites and local web apps in the in-app browser while watching the agent click, type, scroll, and inspect the page
+- test live websites and local web apps in the in-app browser while watching the agent click, type, scroll, inspect the page, and validate responsive breakpoints

 - keep the task timeline, artifact, and follow-up request in one context

-Use external apps when the work needs advanced native behavior:
+Use external apps only when the work needs advanced native behavior:

 - Excel pivot tables, complex charting, macros, and deep workbook modeling